Promise Constraint Satisfaction: Algebraic Structure and a Symmetric Boolean Dichotomy: Introduction

-Generalizing the situation for CSPs, it is natural to hope the complexity of PCSPs will also be captured by some form of polymorphisms.
-This was suggested in \cite{AGH-focs14} via \emph{weak polymorphisms}.
-A function $f : \{0,1\}^m \to \{0,1\}$ is weak polymorphism for a pair of predicates $(P,Q)$, denoted $f \in \poly(P,Q)$, if $f$ maps any $m$ inputs in $P$ to an output in $Q$.
-When $P=Q$, this is just the notion of a polymorphism for $P$.
+Generalizing the situation for CSPs, it is natural to hope the complexity of PCSPs {will also have some algebraic structure.
+Austrin, Guruswami and H\aa stad}~\cite{DBLP:journals/siamcomp/AustrinGH17} {pioneered the study of \emph{polymorphisms of PCSPs}}.\footnote{Austrin, Guruswami and H\aa stad referred to these objects as \emph{weak polymorphisms.}} A function $f : \{0,1\}^m \to \{0,1\}$ is polymorphism for a pair of relations $(P,Q)$, denoted $f \in \Pol(P,Q)$, if $f$ maps any $m$ inputs in $P$ to an output in $Q$.
+When $P=Q$, this is just the notion of a CSP polymorphism for $P$.

-One of our conceptual contributions in this work is to generalize the Galois correspondence from CSPs to promise CSPs (Appendix~\ref{app:Galois}), establishing that the complexity of a PCSP is captured by its weak polymorphisms.
-Therefore weak polymorphisms are the right approach to study the complexity of promise CSPs.
-When studying promise CSPs under the lens of weak polymorphisms, however, several challenges surface that didn't exist in the world of CSPs.
-From an algebraic point of view, the weak polymorphisms are not closed under composition (because after one application, we no longer have an assignment in $P$, but rather a different predicate $Q$).
-In universal algebra parlance, weak polymorphisms do not form a ``clone.''
-The dichotomy theorem for Boolean CSPs can avail of a classification of all Boolean clones which dates back to 1941~\cite{post} (again, see \cite{Chen:2009} for a crisp presentation).
-In the world of promise CSPs, weak polymorphisms belong to a broader class of universal algebras, and it is a lot more challenging to understand their structure.
-In Appendix~\ref{app:theory}, we show that this lack of structure is inherent by proving necessary and sufficient conditions for families of weak polymorphisms corresponding to PCSPs.
+In Section~\ref{app:Galois}, we prove a generalization of the Galois correspondence from CSPs to promise CSPs, establishing that the complexity of a PCSP is captured by its polymorphisms (closely related results, albeit without complexity-theoretic applications in mind, are established by Pippenger~\cite{Pippenger2002}).
+Therefore polymorphisms are the `right' approach to study the complexity of promise CSPs.
+When studying promise CSPs under the lens of polymorphisms, however, several challenges surface that didn't exist in the world of CSPs.
+From an algebraic point of view, polymorphisms are no longer closed under composition (because after one application, we no longer have an assignment in $P$, but rather for a different relation $Q$).
+In universal algebra parlance, polymorphisms of PCSPs do not necessarily form a ``clone.''\footnote{Recently, the term \emph{clonoid} or \emph{minion} has been used to describe this large class of families.} The dichotomy theorem for Boolean CSPs can avail of a classification of all Boolean clones which dates back to 1941~\cite{post} (again, see \cite{Chen:2009} for a crisp presentation).
+In the world of promise CSPs, polymorphisms belong to a broader class of {algebraic structures}, and it is a lot more challenging to understand their structure; see Section~\ref{subsec:full-dichotomy}.